 You’re probably thinking this is technically true.
 Of course you’re capable of managing your own calendar, tracking leads, and answering inquiries.
 On top of that, you can even wedge bookkeeping and data entry into your schedule.
 A few video edits here, a social media post there, and you should be good to go.
 Right?

-Clinging to this assumption is likely to result in mental fatigue, and mental fatigue is one of the most telling signs you need a virtual assistant.
-The problem with the misconception that you can do everything a virtual assistant does is its lack of consideration for the amount of work your actual job entails.
+Clinging to this assumption will likely result in mental fatigue, and mental fatigue is one of the most telling signs you need a virtual assistant.
+The problem with this misconception is its lack of consideration for the amount of work your actual job entails

 Myth #5: Small businesses don’t need virtual assistants.